majorsilence/non-secure-docker-credentials/README.md

 # Warning
-All credentials are saved in plain text.
+All credentials are saved in plain text (base 64).
 You should not use this if that is a problem.